Mid-late November, 1980--Chapman confesses to his wife, Gloria, his intention to kill John Lennon.

 Speculation: If Chapman felt some sort of undue influence, especially from Reeves, relocating to Hawaii makes sense.
 After all, it’s as far as you can get from Georgia and still be warm all year 'round in the US.

-Bresler and Brussell both noted the huge presence of the US Navy in Hawaii, and speculated that it would have given Office of Naval Intelligence (ONI) doctors to work on him in the local clinics and hospitals where he went.
+Bresler and Brussell both noted the huge presence of the US Navy in Hawaii, and speculated that it would have given Office of Naval Intelligence (ONI) doctors a chance to work on him in the local clinics and hospitals where he went.

 Elaboration: Lennon moved away from the New York apartment he shared with Ono, and eventually wound up in Los Angeles, where he hung out with his designated mistress, May Pang, and such other musician friends as Harry Nilsson.